llord1/llord1.github.io/LegalSurvey.md

 *Survey question design*

-1. Please indicate which of the following best describe (s) you. *
+1. Please indicate which of the following best describe (s) you.

-a.
 Age:

 Less than 18